 In addition to the KidSafe products that are designed for kids only, Plant Therapy has also offered their KidSafe designation for many of their general essential oil products, which means that the product is safe for kids to use as well.

-Plant Therapy also displays customer reviews on their product pages, so that you can get a feel for what other people’s experiences have been with the product.
+Plant Therapy also displays customer reviews on their product pages, so that you can get a feel for what other people’s experiences have been with their products.
 Overall, the website was very easy to navigate, and laid out in a clean, intuitive manner.

 Being more of a “mom and pop” type of operation, I think that this is where Plant Therapy really shines.
 The company is an open book, and they offer several different avenues for customers to reach out to them, including phone, email and regular mail.